p-morris/LightingKit/README.md

 ```
 **Important!** - Adding a new light to a room will trigger the iOS HomeKit accessory setup process within your app.

-Once a new `Light` has success been added to a `Room`, you can control it as usual!
+Once a new `Light` has successfully been added to a `Room`, you can control it as usual!

 ## Bridges and bridged lights